Ruth Jones

-Jones has also appeared in various television series, including Fat Friends (2000–2005), Little Britain (2003–2007), Nighty Night (2004–2005), Saxondale (2006–2007) and The Street (2009).
-Jones was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for services to entertainment.
+Jones has also appeared in various other television series, including Fat Friends (2000–2005), Little Britain (2003–2007), Nighty Night (2004–2005), Saxondale (2006–2007), Little Dorrit (2008) and The Street (2009).
+Jones was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours, for services to entertainment.

 Early life

-Ruth Jones was born on 22 September 1966 in Bridgend, Glamorgan, Wales.
-Her father was a lawyer for British Steel Corporation, Port Talbot, and her mother was a general practitioner.
+Jones was born on 22 September 1966 in Bridgend, Glamorgan, Wales.
+Her father was a solicitor for the British Steel Corporation, Port Talbot, and her mother was a GP.
 She has two older brothers and a younger sister.
-Jones was brought up in Porthcawl, where she attended Porthcawl Comprehensive School, the same school as the actor and comedian Rob Brydon.
-At school, she participated enthusiastically every year in musical theatre productions.
-After graduating from the University of Warwick with a degree in Theatre Studies and Dramatic Arts, she trained at the Royal Welsh College of Music & Drama in Cardiff.
+She grew up in Porthcawl, attending Porthcawl Comprehensive School.
+Actor and comedian Rob Brydon was also a pupil there and the two appeared in school musicals together.
+She participated every year in musical theatre productions.
+After graduating from University of Warwick with a degree in Theatre Studies and Dramatic Arts, she trained at the Royal Welsh College of Music & Drama in Cardiff.

 Career

+Stage

-In November 1989, Jones took her first professional role, with Dominic Cooke's company, Pan Optic, playing the Countess Almaviva in Cooke's adaptation of The Marriage of Figaro, which toured the UK for six months.
-After the tour finished she found it difficult to get acting work, temping as a clerical assistant in the Education Contracts department of the Kensington and Chelsea Borough Council.
+In November 1989 Jones undertook her first professional role, with Dominic Cooke's company, Pan Optic, playing Countess Almaviva in Cooke's adaptation of The Marriage of Figaro, which toured the UK for six months.
+Thereafter, she undertook temporary clerical work.

-At that point, she considered giving up acting and training as a solicitor.
-However, in 1990, comedian and pantomime producer Stan Stennett offered her an Equity contract, shifting scenery and playing a Teenage Mutant Ninja Turtle (Michelangelo) in Dick Whittington at the Porthcawl Pavilion, where she had performed in school musicals.
-Her first television job was a non-broadcast sketch show for BBC Wales, which included Rob Brydon and Steve Speirs.
-Soon after, she joined an improv group in Bath.
-The group included Julia Davis, with whom Jones would later appear in Nighty Night and Gavin & Stacey.
+She considered giving up acting and instead training to be a solicitor.
+In 1990, however, the comedian and pantomime producer Stan Stennett offered her an Equity contract, shifting scenery and playing a Teenage Mutant Ninja Turtle (Michelangelo) in Dick Whittington at the Grand Pavilion, Porthcawl where she had performed in school musicals.

+In October 2018 Jones returned to the stage, after a 12-year absence, in the new play Nightingale by William Gaminara, produced by Jenny Topper at the Theatre Royal, Bath.

+In Summer 2024 Jones played the role of Mother Superior in the West End production of Sister Act at the Dominion Theatre, alongside Beverley Knight, Alexandra Burke and Lizzie Bea.

+Television

+Her first television job was an unbroadcast sketch show for BBC Wales, which included Rob Brydon and Steve Speirs.
+Soon after, she joined an improvisational theatre group in Bath.
+That group included Julia Davis, with whom Jones later appeared in Nighty Night and Gavin & Stacey.

-She first worked in TV and radio comedy for BBC Wales in 1991.
+She first worked in television and radio comedy for BBC Wales in 1991.
 Theatre roles with the RSC and The National Theatre were followed by her performance in 1999 hit British film East Is East.
-In 1996, she appeared in the BBC television period drama Drover’s Gold, billed as a "Welsh Western", the story of a cattle drove that went from West Wales to London.
+In 1996, she appeared in the BBC television period drama Drovers' Gold, billed as a "Welsh Western" which told the story of a cattle drive from West Wales to London.
 Jones later commented, "I loved that job.
 I visited places like Lampeter and Llandeilo for the first time, as well as Abergavenny and Crickhowell.
 I fell in love with them all.
-There was something so unspoilt about them, and I’ve been back several times since."
+There was something so unspoilt about them, and I've been back several times since."